 On the basis of the meaning and the title of the poem, we can say that the poet is talking about the soldiers who died in the War.
 And the qualities the poet narrated refer to the soldiers.
 Bearing in mind this discussion, we can now try to identify the stylistic devices in the poem.
 After we identify and analyze the stylistic devices, we need to elaborate the difference in the meaning of the poem caused by the use of the devices.
 Let's now look at the formal properties of the poem.
 The poem consists of 14 lines divided into two groups: 8 + 6.
 It means that the poem is a sonnet written in the Italian style.
 You might know that there are two types of sonnets.
 One has the structure of 8 lines + 6 lines.
-This structure is Italian structure of sonnet.
-Another type of sonnet is English sonnet or Shakespearean sonnet.
-It has the structure 4 + 4 + 4 + 2 lines.
+This structure is Italian structure of sonnet are two types of sonnet written 4 + 4 + 4 + 2 lines.
 Thus the present sonnet is an Italian one.